-Responsive repairs direct cost per property

-Major works direct cost per property

-Residents' satisfaction with our repairs service

-New Homes Built (164 for sale and 69 affordable rent)

-Gas servicing compliance
+Responsive repairs direct cost per property £785 Major works direct cost per property £855 Residents' satisfaction with our repairs service 86% New Homes Built 233 (164 for sale and 69 affordable rent) Gas servicing compliance 99.98%

-6 Customer satisfaction with our repairs service continues to be closely monitored and we are currently above our performance target of 85%, a great achievement in a period of change.

 This year we have fundamentally reviewed our approach to asset management, which included the commencement of a stock condition survey that will allow us to plan for the future using robust data to inform investment planning.
 To support our new approach we are in the process of introducing a new Asset Management IT system along with continuing our roll out of hand held technology for front-line staff.